One of the best places to sit and focus your mind is at a meditation altar.

 Why A Meditation Altar?

 By creating or buying a meditation altar you give yourself a dedicated space in the home where you meditate.
-It’s your go-to place for meditation.
-And it is perhaps the most important of all the different sorts of meditation furniture.
+It’s your go-to place for sitting and meditating.
+And it is perhaps the most important of all the different sorts of furniture for meditating.

 Plus, the actual act of creating a meditation altar is something special in itself.
 You get to design a sacred space and fill it with your sacred items.
-Just like creating a zen garden, creating a meditation altar is a special task.
+Just like creating a garden meditation area, creating a meditation altar is a special task.

 How To Create A Meditation Altar—The Basics